Deploy your Azure API Management instance to a virtual network - external mode

 - Select Apply network configuration.

 Resource navigation links

-An APIM instance hosted on the
+An API Management instance hosted on the

-stv1compute platform, when deployed into a Resource Manager VNET subnet, reserves the subnet by creating a resource navigation link.
+stv1compute platform, when deployed into a Resource Manager VNet subnet, reserves the subnet by creating a resource navigation link.
 If the subnet already contains a resource from a different provider, deployment will fail.
 Similarly, when you delete an API Management service, or move it to a different subnet, the resource navigation link will be removed.